Monsanto halts work on Argentine corn processing plant

-BUENOS AIRES U.S.-based seed giant Monsanto Co (MON.N) halted construction of a planned corn processing plant in Argentina after protests by environmentalists disrupted entry of work supplies, the company told Reuters on Tuesday.
+BUENOS AIRES Oct 1 U.S.-based seed giant Monsanto Co halted construction of a planned corn processing plant in Argentina after protests by environmentalists disrupted entry of work supplies, the company told Reuters on Tuesday.

 Monsanto announced it was building the $150 million plant in the major agricultural province of Cordoba last year.